 AI that controls the physical world — energy grids, vehicles, factories, infrastructure.
 Not chatbots.
-Not slides.
+Not cloud dashboards.
+AI that controls physical infrastructure where latency and reliability are non-negotiable.

 Strategy Theater: You pay $500K.
 You get a 300-slide deck.
 Nobody reads it.
 Nobody implements it.
 The consultants leave.
 You're exactly where you started, minus the budget.
 I've watched this destroy AI programs at Fortune 500 companies.
 Smart people.
 Big budgets.
 Zero production systems.